 Counseling and Psychological Services Staff

 Dr. Anita Sahgal, a licensed clinical psychologist, has worked at USFSP since January 2008.
 She currently serves as the Director of the Wellness Center and Student Disability Services.
-Dr. Sahgal received her doctorate in Clinical Psychology from the Florida Institute of Technology.
+Dr. Sahgal received her Doctorate in Clinical Psychology from the Florida Institute of Technology.
 She has trained and worked with people of all backgrounds and in many different settings throughout her career.
 Dr. Sahgal approaches her clinical work from an integrative and holistic perspective, emphasizing developmental and cultural dynamics.
 Her areas of interest include: mind-body wellness, social justice, group psychotherapy, clinical training/supervision, educational outreach/consultation, positive psychology and advocacy/leadership.
 Additionally, Dr. Sahgal is a certified QPR trainer, a Safe Zone Trainer, and Gallup Strengths coach.
 She has completed training in USFSP Leadership and Management and the NCBI Leadership for Diversity Institute.

 Miguel Rivera completed his graduate studies in mental health counseling from Nova Southeastern University.
 After working in community mental health for 13 years, he went on to counseling students and teaching several courses in psychology.
 Miguel is a Licensed Mental Health Counselor, trained in Eye Movement Desensitization and Reprocessing (EMDR), is a Certified Criminal Justice Specialist and a National Certified Counselor (NCC).
-He is also trained as a Suicide Prevention Gate Keeper trainer, focusing on students and veterans.
+He is also a Suicide Prevention Gate Keeper trainer, focusing on students and veterans.
 He works from a cognitive-behavioral approach to treatment, which focuses on identifying dysfunctional thought patterns that are causing distress.
 His areas of interest and experience include: mental health disorders, substance abuse, depression, anger management, crisis intervention, trauma, gender identity, relationship issues, anxiety, and grief and loss.
 His approach involves a caring, acceptance, non-judgmental and holistic approach, which emphasizes the physical, mental, spiritual, and emotional person as a whole.
-Miguel is a Safe Zone Trainer.

 Kelly is a doctoral candidate studying Clinical Psychology at the Florida School of Professional Psychology (FSPP) in Tampa.
 Kelly has a B.A in Psychology from Argosy University and an M.A. in Clinical Psychology from FSPP.
 Her interests include working with the LGBTQ population, gender identity, mindfulness, trauma, substance abuse, and is a certified Reiki Master Practitioner.
 Kelly approaches her clinical work from an integrative perspective while emphasizing mindfulness, cognitive-behavioral, and interpersonal interventions.